 Mother arrested in death of 2-year-old Missouri girl

-BUFFALO, Mo. – Greene County authorities say a woman whose toddler died over the weekend has been arrested.
+BUFFALO, Mo.
+(AP) _ Greene County authorities say a woman whose toddler died over the weekend has been arrested.

 Two-year-old Kinzlea Kilgore died early Sunday after first responders were sent to a home in Buffalo for a medical emergency.